sammancoaching/website/workshops/approvals/part1.md

 ### Conclusions - explain characteristics to someone else

 In small groups, take turns to explain the characteristics of approval testing.
 How does it change the way you work?
+Alternative - write sticky notes

 ## Part 3